 I have not invested any energy in researching this because I have never had an issue with knots breaking or coming loose in all the years I have been fishing.

 If fishing with circle hooks, many anglers that a snell knot will increase the hook set ratio of your hooks.
 This basically means that many people claim you will hook more fish per bite with a snell knot used in combination with a circle hook than other types of fishing knots (basically you’ll have fewer missed fish).

-The snell knot or snelling is used exclusively when attaching hooks to line.
+The snell knot or snelling is used exclusively when attaching hooks to the line.

 How To Tie The Easy Snell Knot

-- Cut your leader line to the preferred length and tie an overhand knot in the very end of the leader line.
+- Cut your leader line to the preferred length and tie an overhand knot at the very end of the leader line.

 - Hold the eye of the hook facing up and the point of the hook to your right, and insert the end of the leader line through the eye of the hook following down the shank of the hook.